TomBers/dialectic/prompt_test.md

 Task: Weave a creative synthesis of **Position A** and **Position B** that respects both, clarifies where they shine, and proposes a bridge or a useful boundary.

-Output (Markdown):
-## [A title that frames the shared landscape or fruitful tension]
+Output:
+## Synthesis: {Position A} vs {Position B}
-- Opening image or analogy (1–2 sentences) that frames the relationship.
+- Short summary (1–2 sentences) of the relationship.

-- Narrative: 1–3 short paragraphs naming common ground, real points of friction, and what each view explains best.
+### Narrative bridge
+- 1–2 short paragraphs on common ground and key tensions; make explicit the assumptions driving disagreement.

+### Bridge or boundary
-- Bridge or boundary: one paragraph proposing a synthesis or a crisp line that keeps both useful.
+- 1 short paragraph proposing a synthesis or scope boundary; add a testable prediction if helpful.
-- Unresolved: 2 bullets on questions that remain genuinely open.

-End with one actionable test or a reading path to explore further.
+### When each view is stronger
+- 2–3 concise bullets on contexts where each view wins and the remaining trade-offs.

+Respond with Markdown only, begin with the H2 title, and include only the sections above.

 ==============================